ckevar/rpi-mmal-demo/opencv_demo/README.md

 and you are ready to go.

 ## Requirements
+OpenCV4 is the main external library here.
 There are two ways to install opencv: by apt-get or by compiling it:

 ### apt-get
 simply type this on terminal